mbianchidev/klab-cli/README.md

 ## Configuration

-kubelab-cli uses configuration files to define cluster and product settings.
+klab-cli uses configuration files to define cluster and product settings.
 By default, it looks for config files in the `catalog/` and `clusters/` directory.
 As for the `providers/` folder it is used to store the terraform code for each cloud provider.
 We have set up a structure for you to follow on IaC code, but you can customize and extend it to your liking, be aware that the code requires variables in order to be as generic as possible.